MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-train-deploy-image-classification-model-vscode.md

     The specification file creates a workspace called `TeamWorkspace` in the `WestUS2` region.
 The rest of the options defined in the specification file provide friendly naming, descriptions, and tags for the workspace.

 1. Right-click the specification file and select **AzureML: Execute YAML**.
 Creating a resource uses the configuration options defined in the YAML specification file and submits a job using the CLI (v2).
 At this point, a request to Azure is made to create a new workspace and dependent resources in your account.
 After a few minutes, the new workspace appears in your subscription node.
 1. Set `TeamWorkspace` as your default workspace.
 Doing so places resources and jobs you create in the workspace by default.
-Select the **Set AzureML Workspace** button on the Visual Studio Code status bar and follow the prompts to set `TeamWorkspace` as your default workspace.
+Select the **Set Azure Machine Learning Workspace** button on the Visual Studio Code status bar and follow the prompts to set `TeamWorkspace` as your default workspace.

 For more information on workspaces, see [how to manage resources in VS Code](how-to-manage-resources-vscode.md).